Évora, Portugal – February 20, 2012

-On our way home from Lisbon we stopped in the small town of Evora.
-It is a UNESCO World Heritage Site.
-We wanted to stop for two reasons; to get an up close look at cork trees and to see if we could buy a raw piece of cork.
+On our drive home from Lisbon, Portugal, we stopped in the small town of Évora.
+The old village of Évora is a UNESCO World Heritage Site.
+We wanted to stop for two reasons; to get an up-close look at the cork trees we saw from the highway and to see if we could buy a raw piece of cork.

-We parked within about 200 meters of the main town plaza.
-We walked to the plaza and saw that it was already bustling with activity.
-On the north end of thee plaza was St. Anthony’s Church.
-It was built in the mid-1500s.
-I went inside to take some photos.
-A little old man stopped me and said I had to buy a ticket to take photos, a whopping 50 centimos!
+We parked within about 200 meters of the central town plaza.
+We walked to the square and saw that it was already bustling with activity.
+On the north end of the plaza was St. Anthony’s Church, built in the mid-1500s.
+I went inside to take some photos, a little older man stopped me and said I had to buy a ticket to take pictures.
+The cost of the ticket was only 50 centimos (US$0.61)!
 I bought the ticket and took several photos.

-When I came out of the church I joined Leslie and Tyler at a table in the plaza for coffee.
+When I came out of the church, I joined Leslie and Tyler at a table in the plaza for coffee.
 As I noted, there was already a great deal off activity.
-In one, sunny corner of the plaza were gathered numerous older men.
+In one sunny corner of the square were numerous older men.
 They were all talking up a storm.
 Not far from them was a vendor selling roasted chestnuts.

-We walked along a small side street toward the cathedral.
-Along the way we were able to buy a piece of raw cork.
+After our coffee, we walked along a small side street toward the cathedral.
+Along the way, we were able to buy a piece of raw cork.
 It looks like it had been over a knot in the tree, so it is sort of in the shape of a shallow bowl.
-When we arrived at the cathedral we found it to be very impressive for a structure built in the 1100s.
+When we arrived at the cathedral, we found it to be awe-inspiring for a structure built in the 1100s.

-As we left the city we stopped at a grove of cork trees.
+As we left the city, we stopped at a grove of cork trees beside the road.
 It was interesting to see and touch the trees.
-We tried to get a piece of the bark off but we were not able to.
-As neatly as the trees were cut and as tough as the bark is, we surmised there must be some special tool designed for just that purpose.
-Where the cork bark had been removed, the tree trunk was a dark coffee brown.
-I don’t know if that was natural or if they painted something on the trunk to protect it after removing the bark.
+We tried to get a piece of the bark off, but we were not able.
+As neatly as the trees were cut and as tough as the bark is, we surmised there must be some unique tool designed for just that purpose.
+Where the cork bark was missing, the tree trunk was a dark coffee brown.
+I don’t know if that was natural or if they painted something on the tree to protect it after removing the bark.

-A Portuguese man told us that once the bark has been harvested from a cork tree, it takes nine years for the bark to grow back to a thickness worth harvesting.
+A Portuguese man told us that once harvested, the bark from a cork tree takes nine years to grow back to a thickness worth harvesting.
 The numbers painted on the trees refer to the year in which the bark was last harvested.
-For example, in the photos I took, one of the trees had the number 1 painted on it.
-That means it was harvested in 2011.
+For example, in the photos I took, one of the trees had the number 1 painted on it, which stands for 2011.
 It will not be ready for harvest again until 2020.
-He also stated they use a special knife to harvest the cork bark.
+He also stated they do use a special knife to harvest the cork bark.

-On the ground beneath the trees were numerous acorn looking seeds.
+On the ground beneath the trees were numerous acorns.
 That somewhat supports my theory that the trees look very similar to oak trees.